 With their history, culture and world-famous cuisine, it's no wonder that Rome and Venice are two of Italy's top cities for tourists.
-While they're about 500 miles apart, there are several ways to get from one to the other on the same vacation.
+While they're about 288 miles apart as the crow flies, there are several ways to get from one to the other on the same vacation.

 Here are some tips for the fastest, most cost-effective and most direct ways to travel easily between Rome and Venice.

 How to Get from Rome to Venice by Train

 Rome to Venice is a 3 hour, 45-minute train ride on a Frecciargento or a 3 hour, 24-minute ride on a Frecciarossa high-speed train, which are the fastest trains on this route.
 Visitors may find it easier to check train times, make reservations and buy tickets on raileurope.com.

 You can also check current Rome to Venice schedules and ticket prices or buy tickets on the Trenitalia website.
 The Rome to Venice InterCity Notte (overnight) train takes almost 8 hours.

 Most trains run between Rome Termini (Rome's main train station) or Tiburtina and Venice Santa Lucia train stations but a few trains only go to Mestre station, not into Venice.
 So if you need to get into Venice be sure to check the final destination.